steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemSpecification.md

 the case for most other filesystems -and cannot be guaranteed for future versions of HDFS]

-* If `append()` is implemented, each individual `append()` operation SHOULD be atomic.
+* If `append()` is implemented, each individual `append()` call SHOULD be atomic.

-* `FileSystem.listStatus()` does contain any guarantees of atomicity, though some uses in the MapReduce codebase (such as `FileOutputCommitter`) do assume that the listed directories do not get deleted between listing their status and recursive actions on the listed entries.
+* `FileSystem.listStatus()` does not contain any guarantees of atomicity.
+  Some uses in the MapReduce codebase (such as `FileOutputCommitter`) do assume that the listed directories do not get deleted between listing their status and recursive actions on the listed entries.

-## Consistency
+### Consistency

-The consistency model of a Hadoop filesystem is *one-copy-update-semantics>;
+The consistency model of a Hadoop filesystem is *one-copy-update-semantics*;
-that generally that of a traditional Posix filesystem.
-(Note that NFS relaxes some constraints about how fast changes propagate)
+that that of a traditional local Posix filesystem.
+(Note that even NFS relaxes some constraints about how fast changes propagate)

 * Create: once the `close()` operation on an output stream writing a newly created file has completed, in-cluster operations querying the file metadata and contents MUST immediately see the file and its data.

 *  Update: Once the `close()`  operation on  an output stream writing a newly created file  has completed,  in-cluster operations  querying the  file metadata and contents MUST immediately see the new data.

-*  Delete:   once  a  `delete()`   operation  is   on  a  file   has  completed, it MUST NOT be visible or accessible.
+*  Delete: once a `delete()` operation on a path other than "/"  has completed successfully, it MUST NOT be visible or accessible.
 Specifically `listStatus()`, `open()`,`rename()` and `append()` operations MUST fail.

-* When file is deleted then a new file of the same name created, the new file MUST be immediately visible.
+* When a file is deleted then a new file of the same name created, the new file MUST be immediately visible and its contents those that are accessed via the FileSystem APIs.

-* Rename: after a `rename()`  has completed, operations against the new  path MUST succeed; operations against the old path MUST fail.
+* Rename: after a `rename()`  has completed, operations against the new path MUST succeed; attempts to access the data against the old path MUST fail.

 * The consistency semantics out of cluster MUST be the same as that in-cluster:
 All clients querying a file that is not being actively manipulated MUST see the same metadata and data irrespective of their location in or out of the cluster.

-## Concurrency
+### Concurrency

 * The data added to a file during a write or append MAY be visible while the write operation is in progress.